j-adia/matrix-converter/README.md

 ABOUT
-* This program takes in an augmented matrix from a text file and converts it to echelon and reduced echelon form using Gaussian Elimination.
+* This program reads in an augmented matrix from a text file and converts it to echelon and reduced echelon form using Gaussian Elimination.

 TESTING
-* To run your own test cases, create a .txt file with the following format: (samples under test cases/)
+* To run your own test cases, create a .txt file with the following format: (examples under test cases/)

 matrix.txt
 --------------------